chamalulu/Luger/Async/ExponentialBackoff/README.md

 Default random number generator is `System.Random.NextDouble` with a fresh instance of `System.Random` shared by all iterations of one single exponential backoff.

+The random number generator is expected to produce values in the range $[0..1)$.
+Values outside this range will cause an exception to be thrown.

 `RNGDelegate` has the following declaration;